Lares Trek, 3 days classic program, lakes and highland villages

 See varied Andean scenery, with lush forests, lakes with blue crystal color water, and the opportunity to interact with friendly local.

-Come and discover, these 3 days classic Lares trek, unique land, for which we have an excellent team of: Muleteers, trekking expert cook, and a professional local guide, experts in Lares hike.
+Come and discover, these 3 days classic hike, unique land, for which we have an excellent team of: Muleteers, trekking expert cook, and a professional local guides.

 From this point we are able to see the Sawasiray and Pitusiray snowy mountains; then descending, arrive to Lares valley, and finally arrive to the hot baths (3100m), where we have the opportunity to take a swim in the natural hot spring pools.